 Similar to aperture priority, TV mode allows you to change the shutter speed manually while leaving the rest of the settings automated.
-If you’re shooting an action photo with subjects of varying speeds, it can be a solid choice.
+It can be a solid choice if you’re shooting an action photo with subjects moving at varying speeds.
 It’s identified by an “S” or a “TV” on the dial.

 Programmed auto is the inverse of the last two options.
 Both aperture and shutter speed are automatically set based on the lighting and the environment, but the other settings can be adjusted by the user.
 It’s a nice way to transition to more complex photography once you’re comfortable with the auto settings.
 It’s marked by a “P” on the dial.

 If you’re shooting long exposures, typically longer than 30 seconds, bulb mode is the right choice.
 You determine both the aperture and the ISO, and the shutter speed is determined by a remote switch.
 It can be identified by the “B” on the dial.